tahseenadit/self-study/Data Engineering/GCP_Best_Practices.md

 **Columnar Storage: From Rows to Columns and Beyond**

 - Forget the simplistic row-based organization.
 BigQuery thrives on **columnar storage**, where each data attribute (e.g., user ID, timestamp, purchase amount) resides in its own **columnar file**, optimized for specific data types.
 Think of it like having a separate library for each attribute, organized by genre (numerical, categorical, etc.).
+BigQuery utilizes **columnar storage format** for efficient data retrieval.
+This format allows for **fast data skipping** and retrieval of specific columns, further contributing to the perception of real-time availability.

 - **Compression Unleashed:** Each column gets squeezed using techniques like **LZ4** and **Zstandard**.
 Imagine replacing repetitive values with codes (think "1,1,1,1" becoming "4*1").
 This "dictionary encoding" shrinks data size like a compression sock for your storage needs.